aws/chalice/docs/source/api.rst

   .. attribute:: query_params

      A dict of the query params for the request.
+This value is ``None`` if no query params were provided in the request.

   .. attribute:: headers